hpcgarage/intrepyddguide/library/functions.md

 - [le](https://docs.scipy.org/doc/numpy/reference/generated/numpy.less_equal.html)
 - [log](https://docs.scipy.org/doc/numpy/reference/generated/numpy.log.html)
   - Note: the first argument can be either an array or a scalar
+  - Broadcasting is only supported if the first argument is an array and the scond argument is a scalar
 - [tan](https://docs.scipy.org/doc/numpy/reference/generated/numpy.tan.html)
   - Note: the first argument can be either an array or a scalar
 - [transpose](https://docs.scipy.org/doc/numpy/reference/generated/numpy.transpose.html)
 - [zeros](https://docs.scipy.org/doc/numpy/reference/generated/numpy.zeros.html)
 - [neq](https://docs.scipy.org/doc/numpy/reference/generated/numpy.not_equal.html)
 - [pow](https://docs.scipy.org/doc/numpy/reference/generated/numpy.pow.html)
-  - Note: the first argument can be either an array or a scalar
+  - The first argument can be either an array or a scalar
+  - Broadcasting is only supported if the first argument is an array and the scond argument is a scalar
 - [prod](https://docs.scipy.org/doc/numpy/reference/generated/numpy.prod.html)
 - [shape](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html)
   - Note: is a function rather than an attribute.
 Example: `shape(arr, index)`